cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 We will not delve into the precise definition of simplicial complexes and their construction.
 We refer the interested reader to [^1] or to the many textbooks on this subject.
 The rough idea is the following: a simplicial complex is a space obtained by gluing simplices (points, line segments, triangles, and their higher-dimensional analogues) along their faces.
 When a topological space admits such a triangulation, its topological invariants (e.g., homology groups) can be computed from the corresponding simplicial complex.

-Since data are not given in the form of simplicial complexes, the preliminary step to computation is to construct such complexes.
-A widely used construction is the so-called **Rips complex**.

 We briefly introduce the necessary notation used in the remainder of this notes.
 Let $d,k \in \mathbb{N}$ and let $V = \\{v_0,v_1,...,v_k \\} \subset \mathbb{R}^d$ be a collection of points.
 Their affine combination is any sum that satisfies

 $$